M1ckeysofine/portfolio/notes/DEF CON for the Neurodiverse Hacker.md

 ### 🎧 Anchor in Hacker Culture That *Welcomes* You

 There’s a deep irony in hacker history: a culture built on anti-culture is often the most accepting place for people who never fit the default OS.
-There’s a deep irony in hacker history: a culture built on anti-culture is often the most accepting place for people who never fit the default OS.

 🧑‍🚀 Dark Tangent, DEF CON’s founder, has said for years that **“all hackers are welcome.”** This isn’t just branding—it’s a statement of values.
 The con was built as a space for misfits, explorers, and system-breakers.
 That includes those of us with sensory needs, processing differences, and social adaptations.